LBHackney-IT/Data-Platform/README.md

 #### Set up

-1.Create a env.tfvars file for local deployment, this can be done by running `cp config/terraform/env.tfvars.example config/terraform/env.tfvars` from the project root directory.
+1. Create a env.tfvars file for local deployment, this can be done by running `cp config/terraform/env.tfvars.example config/terraform/env.tfvars` from the project root directory.
 2. Update the following required variables in the newly created file:

 - `environment` - Environment you're working in (this is normally `dev`)